ACabrejas/IEEE_SMC2020_Reward_Functions_RL_UTC/README.md

 # Assessment of Reward Functions for Reinforcement Learning Vehicular Traffic Signal Control Under Real-World Limitations

-## Submitted to IEEE Systems, Man and Cybernetics 2020
+Submitted to IEEE Systems, Man and Cybernetics 2020

+## Abstract
 Adaptive traffic signal control is one key avenue for mitigating the growing consequences of traffic congestion.
 Incumbent solutions such as SCOOT and SCATS require regular and time-consuming calibration, can’t optimise well for multiple road use modalities, and require the manual curation of many implementation plans.